I’ve been a Creative Director for 20 years but something has changed. Bored, burnt out, or is it confidence?

 I write these pieces as a coach and a former creative director.
 I work with experienced creative leaders who are navigating confidence loss, change, and the pressure to stay relevant.
 No platitudes.
 No fridge magnet philosophy.
 Just saying what I hear.

-This is one of the most common questions I hear from senior creatives — and one of the most misunderstood.
-Loss of confidence is often assumed to be the problem but at this stage of a creative career, it’s rarely the root cause.
+This is one of the most common questions I hear from senior creatives and one of the most misunderstood.
+Loss of confidence is often assumed to be the problem, but at this stage of your career, it’s rarely the root cause.

 What you’re most likely to be experiencing is friction between who you’ve become and the role, environment, or expectations you’re operating within.

 Loss of confidence shows up as overthinking decisions you once made in a heartbeat.
 You hesitate, you question your relevance.
-In short you feel like a lesser more cautious version of your self.
+You feel like a lesser more cautious version of your self.

-Now let’s take boredom, this shows up as low energy (not to be confused with anxiety).
-You feel like you are going through the motions, things feel predictable, safe - you’re understretched.
-Boredom often gets mislabelled as confidence simply because your enthusiasm drops.
+Boredom.
+This shows up as low energy (not to be confused with anxiety).
+You feel like you are going through the motions, things feel predictable, safe.
+Boredom often gets mislabelled as confidence simply because both share a drop in enthusiasm.

-And then there’s burnout - you feel emotionally exhausted, intolerant, detached from the work you once cared about.
+And then there’s burnout .
+You feel emotionally exhausted, intolerant, detached from the work you once cared about.
 Burnout erodes confidence indirectly.
 When you’re depleted, your thinking narrows and self-doubt creeps in.
-This isn’t about capability — it’s about capacity.

-Or are you feeling ready for change?
-It tends to be the one we miss.
-You’re restless but not from fear or negative energy.
-You get a sense that the role no longer fits you.
+Or could it be you are simply ready for change?
+This tends to be the signal we miss.
+You’re restless, but not from fear or negative energy.
+This feeling comes from a sense that the role no longer fits you.
 You question meaningfulness and direction.

 Do you distrust your ability or the situation you are in?
-No preconceptions that’s not being a coach, but for the purposes of this piece, I would hazard a guess that with your level of experience it’s the politics, pace, expectations and compromises.
+It’s not a coach’s place to presume, but for the purposes of this piece, I’m going to hazard a guess that with your level of experience, it’s the politics, pace, expectations and compromises, rather than your ability.

 If you like this mini series and have a question you don’t mind being answered publicly (no names obvs) get in touch by email jude@theshapeshifter.co.uk